 The frame is powder coated and the internal fabric is a light off-white color that helps to keep the space bright.
 Overall, this is a top pick for those who need maximum strength and size.

-How to Choose the Best Motorcycle Tent for You
+How to Choose The Best Motorcycle Storage Shelter or Garage

 - Motorcycle Storage Size